Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 - Gross income minus certain expenses

-- Certain expenses includes unreimbursed medical expenses for both the veteran and his household, as well as certain educational expenses.
+- Certain expenses include un-reimbursed medical expenses for both the veteran and his household, as well as certain educational expenses.

 - Net Worth Limitation

-- Aside from certain items that are exempt, such as your house, car, etc., the maximum value of one’s assets they can generally have is between $50,000 and $80,000.
+- Aside from certain items that are exempt, such as your house, car, etc., the maximum value of one’s assets they can generally allow is $148,240*.
 This includes savings accounts and assets, such as investments.
 Keep in mind this is just an estimate and various factors will be included in this determination.

 Special Monthly Pension Rates – Paid to the Veteran’s themselves